huynhsamha/cse-ll4smartcontract/README.md

 Assignment for Mathematic Model at HCM University of Technology.

-## Report
+## Report, use case for Smart Contract
-You can see my team report [here](https://github.com/huynhsamha/cse-ll4smartcontract/blob/master/Report/main.pdf).
+You can see my team report [here](https://github.com/huynhsamha/cse-ll4smartcontract/blob/master/Report/main.pdf), that include use-case of smart contract with linear logic.

 ## Smart contract with Solidity

 My team use [Solidity](https://github.com/ethereum/solidity) language in [Ethereum](https://www.ethereum.org/) to implement smart contract.
-The contract run on [Remix](https://remix.ethereum.org), web browser allow to write Solidity smart contract, deploy and run on Ethereum network (or Test net).
+The contract run on [Remix](https://remix.ethereum.org), a web browser allow to write Solidity smart contract, deploy and run on Ethereum network (or Test net).

 ### Solidity, Ethereum and Remix?
 #### What is Solidity?